 Smoking cannabis is actually considered the least effective way to ingest its health properties – the high heat destroys some of the cannabinoids and terpenoids.
 Vaping is better due to the lower temperatures required.
 Edibles and juicing both work OK.
 But by far, the most effective way to take cannabis is by consuming concentrated full extract cannabis oil (FECO).
 Cannabis oil usage has been popularized by a Canadian named Rick Simpson for many years and his recipes are available on the Internet.
 While thousands have been reported to have been healed from even Stage 4 cancers with various oils, it is not an easy process and some producers of oil have been known to use toxic solvents which can be dangerous.
 The FDA has recently prosecuted some of these firms for falsely advertising cannabis oil and hemp oil (a much less potent source) with little or no amounts of THC or CBD.
 Hemp is currently not a legal crop in most of the U.S. and many of these products are brought in from Eastern Europe.

-I can provide you with safe, lab-tested, high-quality, full extract medical grade organic cannabis oils (FECO) or tinctures (diluted) which are legal to possess and use with a medical marijuana doctor recommendation and card.
+I can provide you with access to safe, lab-tested, high-quality, full extract medical grade organic cannabis oils (FECO) or tinctures (diluted) which are legal to possess and use with a medical marijuana doctor recommendation and card.
 All of these products are fully tested for potency, purity, and are solvent free.

 The oil is concentrated and is formulated on a condition-specific basis, designed for critical care health challenges.
 This oil is made by separating the resins from the cannabis flowers using 100% organic, food-grade ethanol.
 The oil can be taken either sublingually, as a suppository (to minimize the psychotropic effects and increase bio-availability), in the form of capsules (Canna-caps), lozenges, or as a salve for skin issues.